marquesarthur/cronicas-rpg/class_monk_spellstasis.md

 Starting at **6th level**, you have learned to disrupt enemy spell casters.

 * As a reaction, you can spend a ki point to counter spell a 3rd level or lower spell.
 To counter spells of higher levels, add one extra ki point per spell level, e.g., to counter a 4th level spell, you must spend 2 ki points while a 5th level spell requires 3 ki points.
 You cannot counter spells of 6th level or higher with this feature.
-Additionally, you gain 5 temporary hit points per spell level as you absorb part of the countered spell.
+Additionally, you gain 5 temporary hit points per spell level as you absorb part of the energy of the countered spell.
-* Using a bonus action, you can spend a ki point to teleport 15 or more feet.
-Roll your martial dice.
-You teleport an extra 5 times the number rolled.
-For instance, a result of 1 would allow you to teleport up to 20 feet while a 6 would allow you to teleport up to 45 feet.
+* Using a bonus action, you can spend a ki point to teleport 20 feet to an unoccupied space.